stephantul/exquiry/README.md

 ```

-### expand_as_tokens
+### `expand_as_tokens`

-Some sparse embedder models, including [unicoil]() and [deepimpact]() use expansions during inference or indexing.
+Some sparse embedder models, including [coil](https://arxiv.org/abs/2104.07186) and [deep impact](dl.acm.org/doi/pdf/10.1145/3404835.3463030) use expansions during inference or indexing.
 Instead of concatenating these directly with the original text, these are instead added as a text input pair, i.e., separated by a `[SEP]` token from the original input text.
 To support this use-case, `exquiry` offers a simple helper to create these text pair encodings.

 The usage is the same as `expand`, except that it also takes a tokenizer as argument.
 This tokenizer should be _the tokenizer used in your model_, not the tokenizer used by your expander.
+Here's an example using [`bge-m3`](https://huggingface.co/BAAI/bge-m3).

 ```python
 from transformers import AutoTokenizer